Owen Tippett Game Preview: Flyers vs. Oilers

 Tippett Stats vs. the Oilers in 2022-23

-- The Oilers allowed 256 total goals (3.1 per game), ranking 17th in league play in goals against.
+- The Oilers conceded 256 total goals (3.1 per game), ranking 17th in NHL play in goals against.

 - Their +69 goal differential was second-best in the league.